-It is estimated that 22% of the UK’s working population are actually lone workers, so employers and contractors need to consider if this is an issue for them.
+It’s estimated that 22% of the UK’s working population are actually lone workers, so employers and contractors need to consider if this is an issue for them.

 Those who work at a fixed site

 Fixed site locations can be high risk, such as building sites and factories, with machinery or intensive labour involved.
-Without supervision what happens to a lone worker if they have an accident or become ill during their working hours?
+Without supervision, what happens to a lone worker if they have an accident or become ill during their working hours?

 While there are no general legal restrictions on working alone, employers and contractors (for themselves and for anyone they employ / subcontract) have to consider their duty of care towards lone workers with regards to their health and safety, and what risks they may be exposed to.